brunogfm/homework-growth-eng/README.md

 ### Project Structure

 We've included all of the boilerplate to get started with this project using [create-react-app](https://github.com/facebookincubator/create-react-app), feel free to use this structure if you'd like.
 If you'd prefer to use something other than React or you'd prefer a different project structure, go ahead and make any changes you'd like.

-### Evaluation

-The app should run on any computer by running `npm install` and `npm start`.
-We’ll evaluate the exercise by looking at the end result and the code.

-### Coding at Eaze

-At [Eaze](https://www.eaze.com) we strive for writing simple, maintainable and clean code.

-We prefer simplicity and over complexity.

-We comment our code and commit often.

-We love our users and we really care about providing a good user experience and pleasant UI.

-We encourage out of the box thinking and we love to be impressed!